seastwood/usb-audio-ip-client/README.md

 - Download and run the executable in the dist folder.
 - Add host ip, username, and password.
 - If USBIP is set up correctly and USB devices are available on the host, devices should appear.
   - Sometimes you will need to restart the host usbip service to get it to actually work, so I added a button to do that.
+Or go to host and check the status of usbipd 'sudo systemctl status usbipd' it should be working and listening on port 3240.
+I've had this randomly fail and needing to be manually restarted. (haven't looked into why)
 - Configure pipewire host sink and client source settings.
 (The Apply-Enable-Test button will restart Pipewire on the host and client in order to enable the new modules)
   - The only setting necessary to change is the Destination IPs in the Sender and Receiver tabs.
     - In the Sender tab, set it to the other device ip.